-Admission to the Ashtabula Maritime & Surface Transportation Museum (Great Lakes Marine & Coast Guard Memorial Museum) is $5/adult, $3/children 6-16, free for those 6 and younger + free parking.
+Admission to the Ashtabula Maritime & Surface Transportation Museum is approx. $9/adult, $3/children 6-16, free for those 6 and younger + free parking.

 - Phone: 440-964-6847

-The Ashtabula Maritime & Surface Transportation Museum (Great Lakes Marine & Coast Guard Memorial Museum: View a working commercial coal dock, best view of the lighthouse.
-See Hulett model, photo/harbor history, and artifacts of the Great Lakes.
-Also see the last remaining Ashtabula Hulett unloader “bucket” and a portion of its “Leg”, as well as other artifacts on the grounds.
+Also, at the Ashtabula Maritime and Surface Transportation Museum, visitors may view a working commercial coal dock and the best view of the lighthouse.
+See a Hulett model, photo/harbor history, and artifacts of the Great Lakes.
+The museum has the last remaining Ashtabula Hulett unloader “bucket” and a portion of its “Leg”, as well as other artifacts on the grounds.
 In addition, there is a display dedicated to U.S. Merchant Marines and Support Our Troops!
 Tours of the actual pilothouse are provided.
 Included is a display of pictures of the sunken ship Daniel J. Morrell and the entire crew loss except for the “Lone Survivor” Dennis Hale.
 (He is pictured in the display).
-In addition, the 14’X20′ “Model Railroad HO Gauge” layout/diorama of NYC & PRR between early 1900 – 1050’s in Ashtabula Harbor is displayed.